Alejandro Brittes Trio

 *Sunday, January 12, 2025 – 3:00 p.m.

-Three world-class virtuoso soloists have come together to revolutionize the brass trio, and are being hailed as the first brass group ever to play with the sensitivity and musicality of a string quartet.
-Trumpeter Joe Burgstaller, French hornist David Jolley and trombonist Haim Avitsur have forged together classical, light classical and classical/jazz masterworks of all eras and adapted them in unique and innovative instrumentation.
+Three world-class virtuoso soloists have come together to revolutionize the brass trio and are being hailed as the first brass group ever to play with the sensitivity and musicality of a string quartet.
+Members of the New York Brass Arts Trio have forged together classical, light classical and classical/jazz masterworks of all eras and adapted them in unique and innovative instrumentation.
+Of the New York Brass Arts Trio, Classical Sonoma wrote: “Every now and again a performance comes along that takes you by surprise with its brilliance… and makes you realize you’ve just witnessed something special.”

 *Sunday, February 9, 2025 – 3:00 p.m.